xR3b0rn/dbcppp/README.md

 00007FF8025BCB03  ret
 ```
 # Known issues
-* decoding function for float/double is failing on some maschines
+* decoding function for float/double is failing on some maschines (currently only confirmed for System/s390x)
 # Similar projects
   * [Vector_DBC](https://bitbucket.org/tobylorenz/vector_dbc/src/master/) Does basically the same, the biggest difference is that it uses `bison` instead of `boost::spirit` for grammar parsing
   * [CAN BUS tools in Python 3 (cantools)](https://github.com/eerimoq/cantools)